QuantSysBio/inSPIRE/README.md

 PEPSeek

 PEPSeek is a technology building on previous work on inSPIRE.
 It is a purpouse built tool for the identification of pathogen peptides in immunopeptidomics.
 For PEPSeek we recommend installation via the interact-ms webserver.
+We provide a demo of running PEPSeek [here](https://www.youtube.com/watch?v=Pf78932JWZo&t=39s).

 interact-ms